pgriffey91/Federation-of-Fantasy-Footballers/README.md

   instead to filter out injured/inactive players who scored 0 points because they never suited up — a player needs at least half of the season's weeks played so far (minimum 1) to qualify, so the list reflects underperformance rather than unavailability.
-Also includes a Contract Horizon table: every rostered player's projected 2027 salary if kept, using the sheet's already-computed keeper-escalator column, filterable by how big next year's raise is.
-This format has no fixed contract lengths (every player renews at the escalator rate or gets cut each offseason), so there's no real "expiring contract" subset — the filter is by raise size instead.
+- **Contract Horizon** — its own page: one card per team showing this year's active-roster salary total against next year's projected total if every current player is kept (using the sheet's already-computed keeper-escalator column), with a per-player breakdown sorted by biggest raise first so an owner can see at a glance who's driving next year's number up and who'd be the easiest cut.
+Teams projecting over the hard cap are flagged.
+Sortable by projected 2027 total, total raise, current cap space, or team name.
+This format has no fixed contract lengths (every player renews at the escalator rate or gets cut each offseason), so there's no real "expiring contract" subset — this is the full cap picture each team faces next year, not a filtered slice of it.
 - **Trade Machine** — pick two teams, select players to send each way, set retained salary, see the resulting cap space.
 - **Draft & FA** — a live 4-round/40-pick Draft Board for next season (picks